vahidhedayati/ajaxdependancyselection/README.md

         <g:selectSecondary
-        id="MyCountry" 			// Required - must be setId of previous selectPrimary or selectSecondary name="MyCountry"		// Required - your field name for this select box domain2='your.package.MyCity'	// Requird - your next nested call or dependent class bindid="mycountry.id"		// Like in primary this is your bind id of the 3rd belongsTo.id searchField2='cityName'		// table field to display
+	id="MyCountry" 			// Required - must be setId of previous selectPrimary or selectSecondary controller = "something" 	// Optional - default "autoComplete" (part of this plugin) action = "something" 		// Optional - default "ajaxSelectSecondary" (part of this plugin) name="MyCountry"		// Required - your field name for this select box domain2='your.package.MyCity'	// Requird - your next nested call or dependent class bindid="mycountry.id"		// Like in primary this is your bind id of the 3rd belongsTo.id searchField2='cityName'		// table field to display
 	collectField2='id'		// table field to set as value appendValue='*'			// Optional set a value to be appended to the list appendName='All Countries'	// If you set appendValue then set the display name for it noSelection="['': 'Please choose Continent']"	//default no selection value setId="MyCity"			//Required - your next select id to update value="${params.MyCountry}"	// Default value of select box required="false"		// optional add this if you wish to disable required set by default